okcashpro/okcash/docs/docs/guides/configuration.md

 const result = await generateImage(
   {
     prompt:
       'A cute anime girl with big breasts and straight long black hair wearing orange T-shirt.
-The T-shirt has "ai16z" texts in the front.
+The T-shirt has "OK" texts in the front.
 The girl is looking at the viewer',
     width: 1024,
     height: 1024,
     numIterations: 20, // optional